-This post may contain affiliate links.
-I may earn a small commission from purchases made through them, at no additional cost to you, which helps keep this content free.
+This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

-To be honest, I am terrible at saying no, as well as taking no for an answer.
-I just want to do it all.
-Always have.
-I want to be the perfect mom, the perfect wife, the perfect friend, the perfect business owner, programmer, employee, photographer, writer, and so many other things.
-I come up with more ideas than I have time to act on.
+Maybe you can relate when I share that I come up with more ideas than I have time to act on.
 Then, I just get frustrated at the limitations of the time and energy I have to complete them.

 So to me, learning to say no is analogous to living with intention.
 I know, it sounds a little cliche.
 What I mean by that is, I’m trying to focus on whether my actions are getting me closer to where I want to be.
 If I look back on this time next week, next month, next year, or even ten years from now, will I think that the things I spent my time on were worthwhile?

 One of the ways I’ve been doing this is by doing a weekly review at the end of each week: